Paris attacks prime suspect went underground in Brussels

 After months of speculation he might have eluded capture and followed a dream other young European Muslims have of joining Islamist militants in Syria, it turned out the young man with a clouded past running drugs and spending time in jail for theft, had been in the Belgian capital, and may have been all along.

-Police, who moved in swiftly to seize Abdeslam at a house on the rue des Quatre-Vents, charged a man and woman found there with harboring criminals on Saturday.
-Abdeslam and a suspected accomplice seized with him were charged with "terrorist murder".
+Now police, who moved in swiftly to seize Abdeslam at a house on the rue des Quatre-Vents -- Four Winds Street -- are questioning a man and two women found at the address whom they suspect him of being part of a family harbouring the fugitive.

 CHAMELEON

-Investigators, pursuing leads on both sides of the Franco-Belgian border, will now want to know how far the Molenbeek in which Abdeslam was seized has lived up to popular reputation as a place where residents ask few questions and shun the police.
+Investigators, pursuing leads on both sides of the Franco-Belgian border, will now want to know how far the Molenbeek in which Abdeslam was seized has lived up to popular reputation as a place where residents ask few questions of the police.

-"We must now accept that the number of people who supported him was much greater than we thought at first," said Belgian Interior Minister Jan Jambon, a Flemish nationalist who vowed in November to personally "take care of" French-speaking Molenbeek.
+A prosecutors statement late on Friday said a man and two women, whom it did not identify fully, were being interrogated after being found helping such a dangerous fugitive.

 Over the past four months, police have said on occasion that they might be on Abdeslam's track, while never discounting speculation that he might have reached Syria.
 But until Friday, there had been no publicly confirmed sighting of the man.